lchastain/MemoryBank/script/readme.txt

-The files in this 'script' folder are for managing the app from command-line.
+The executable files in the directories below this 'script' folder can be invoked via command-line to build and/or run the Memory Bank application on the indicated platform.